Chaos-Assisted Long-Range Tunneling for Quantum Simulation

-The arguments we present emphasize that the long-range property is a direct consequence of the existence of sharp and strong tunneling resonances in the band structure, properties which are fairly generic when the classical dynamics of the driven lattice is mixed.
+\textit{Experiments.--} The regime of parameters we considered is experimentally relevant (lattice of depth $5 E_L$ and $\nu\approx40~$kHz as it was achieved recently~\cite{Arnal2020}).
+Two complementary approaches could provide direct experimental signatures of long range tunneling: the \emph{in-situ} imaging of the cloud shape dynamics and the use of Bloch oscillations generalized to amplitude modulated lattices~\cite{PhysRevLett.120.213201, PhysRevLett.122.010402} that provides a direct spectrometry of the band from which long range properties could be inferred \cite{Stockhofe2015,Dreisow2011,Wang2010}.

 \textit{Conclusion.--} In this letter we generalized the original chaos-assisted tunneling mechanism between two wells to spatially periodic lattice systems.
-We demonstrated that in an intermediate regime of temporal driving, the system dynamics could be mapped to a tight-binding Hamiltonian with long-range hopping.
-Strikingly, this new manifestation of chaos at a quantum scale is fairly generic and could be observed in many different experimental situations.
-In the context of quantum simulation, this result opens the possibility to observe the dynamics of long-range models, and thus to investigate many important phenomena of condensed matter such as glassy physics, many-body localization or quantum multifractality.
+We demonstrated that in an intermediate regime of temporal driving, the system dynamics could be mapped onto a tight-binding Hamiltonian with long-range hopping.
+This is a direct consequence of the existence of sharp tunneling resonances in the band structure~\cite{Arnal2020}.
+These properties are a generic and robust feature of driven lattices whose classical dynamics is mixed.
+This effect could thus be observed in many different experimental situations.

+Our study opens new possibilities for quantum simulation.
+Firstly the versatility of mixed systems allows to engineer more complex Hamiltonians such as chain of dimers with long range hoppings (with two islands per cell, see~\cite{Arnal2020}), i.e.~an extended Su-Schrieffer-Heeger model, that features non-trivial topological properties \cite{Perez2018}.
+Secondly, long-range hoppings in disordered lattices can generically induce non-ergodic delocalized states with multifractal properties (like in power-law random banded matrices \cite{Mirlin1996}).
+Hence by adding disorder in the system, this framework should provide a way to experimentally observe quantum multifractality \cite{RevModPhys.80.1355} which is very challenging to achieve by other means \cite{faez2009observation,richardella2010visualizing, PhysRevLett.112.234101, PhysRevE.92.032914}.
+Finally, a proper description of many-body effects in such systems is still missing, but we may expect that they only appear within the regular islands (where the density is high) mimicking Hubbard on-site interactions.
+This could allow to access experimentally many-body localization and spin glass physics, where long-range tunnelings play an important role \cite{Sherrington1975,PhysRevB.99.224203,PhysRevResearch.2.043368}.